AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management/dyn06_statically_determine_maximum_stack_requirements.rst

 This guideline concerns another kind of dynamic memory utilization.
 The previous guidelines concerned the management of storage commonly referred to as the "heap."
 This guideline concerns the storage commonly referred to as the "stack."
 (Neither term is defined by the language, but both are commonly recognized and are artifacts of the underlying run-time library or operating system implementation.)

-"""""""
-Notes
-"""""""

-The GNATstack [GNATstack]_ tool can statically determine the maximum requirements per task.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""